ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/new_debug_targets_armds/dstream.md

 ---
 # User change
-title: "Debug with Arm DSTREAM"
+title: Debug connection with Arm DSTREAM

 weight: 4 # 1 is first, 2 is second, etc.